vahtras/testpotsdam/talk.md

 * When a user checks out a project a local reference is maintained

-* Development branches are possible (main called trunk)
+* Development branches are possible

 * Merging branches